 Task Description: Surface water quality monitoring data files, including biological, special studies, and targeted monitoring data, as applicable, will be transferred to TCEQ in the correct format using the TCEQ file structure.
-Binary large object (BLOB) files will be provided with biological data as outlined in the FY 2024-2025 CRP Guidance.
-Data collected under this contract which are not able to be submitted to TCEQ prior to the end of the contract term will be submitted within the contract established for FY 2026-2027.
-Data that was collected under the previous contract established for FY2022-2023 which were not able to be submitted to TCEQ prior to the end of the contract term will be submitted in within the contract established for FY2024-2025.
+Binary large object (BLOB) files will be provided with biological data as outlined in the FY 2026-2027 CRP Guidance.
+Data collected under this contract which are not able to be submitted to TCEQ prior to the end of the contract term will be submitted within the contract established for fiscal 2028-2029.
+Data that was collected under the previous contract established for fiscal 2024-2025 which were not able to be submitted to TCEQ prior to the end of the contract term will be submitted to TCEQ prior to the end of the contract term the previous contract established for fiscal 2024-2025 which were not able to be submitted to TCEQ prior to the end of the contract term will be submitted within the contract established for fiscal 2024-2025 which were not able to be submitted to TCEQ prior to the end of the contract term will be submitted within the contract established for fiscal 2024-2025 which were not able to be submitted to TCEQ prior to the end of the contract term will be submitted within the contract established for fiscal 2026-2027.